Computational-Plant-Science/plantit/README.md

 # Requirements

-The following must be installed to run `plantit`:
+The following must be installed to develop/run `plantit`:

 - Unix shell
 - Docker